willdurand/ArvernOS/README.md

 There is also `ENABLE_ALL_DEBUG` to turn all debug logs on.

+### Release

 To compile the OS in release mode, build the ISO, and start `qemu` with the OS loaded, run:

 ```
 $ make clean run
 ```

+### Boot options

+The GRUB configuration offers two choices: the normal mode and the kernel mode.
+The normal (or "default") mode will load the `/bin/shell` program in user mode ("ring 3").
+The kernel mode will load the `kshell` instead and will stay in kernel mode (as its name implies).

 ## Early boot sequence